 This page will be updated as new information becomes available regarding impacts on public transit services and for U-PASS holders.

-With the fee waived, your U-PASS will be deactivated for summer quarter.
-Academic Student Employees will continue to have an active U-PASS under the terms of their collective bargaining agreement.
+With the program suspended, your U-PASS will be deactivated for summer quarter.
+UAW Academic Student Employees will continue to have an active U-PASS under the terms of their collective bargaining agreement.

 The Universal Student U-PASS program and fee is governed by the Universal Student U-PASS Advisory Board which is made up of student representatives appointed by ASUW and GPSS.
 If you have further questions or feedback, please reach out to the Advisory Board at firstname.lastname@example.org.